F1shb0ne/ChatMunger/README.md

 * ChatMunger.teachlang
 * ChatMunger.acceptlang
 * ChatMunger.givelang
+* ChatMunger.removelang
 * ChatMunger.langreload

 == Planned Features ==

+* Starter Language Points: Players will have a /langmenu command to spend these language points on languages marked with a special flag to start off with.
+* Three configurable speaking volumes: whisper, normal and shout.
+(Currently hard-coded to use normal speaking volume)
 * User Language creation, possible donor feature & EULA Compliant!
 * With the right requirements, players might wish to create their own languages.
 Imposing appropriate cooldowns with commands like /createlang, /addword, /addwordmap could potentially lead to some interesting player content creation.
 Careful planning will be required.